 In our selfie and Instagram culture, everyone wants a beautiful, straight smile.
 That’s one reason why orthodontics has become increasingly popular among teens and adults alike over the past decade.
 Traditional metal, ceramic, invisible, and lingual braces are all great options for those who desire a major smile upgrade.
 But have you ever wondered how they work?
-Our esteemed orthodontists, Dr. David Markham and Dr. Steven Scott, explain exactly how braces move your teeth.
+Our esteemed orthodontist, Dr. David Markham explains exactly how braces move your teeth.

 How Braces Move Teeth

-Teeth are not fixed.
+The teeth are not fixed.
 They can be shifted over time because they are suspended inside the bone, not attached.
 The boney structures are surrounded by periodontal ligaments that compress and stretch when pressure from the braces is applied.
-New bone forms in the space that has been vacated while existing bone is reabsorbed to make room for tooth movements.
+New bone forms in the space that has been vacated while the existing bone is reabsorbed to make room for tooth movements.

 Many people wonder if this process damages the teeth and surrounding structures.
 Actually, it helps strengthen your teeth.
 Just as lifting weights makes muscles stronger, your teeth and jawbone grow stronger when they work against the pressure that is being applied to them.

 Braces consist of several components.
 Depending on your situation, other parts may be necessary, but the basics include:

 These are the tiny metal or ceramic links that are bonded to each tooth with a strong adhesive.